SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 ![the API_BUSINESS_PARTNER service endpoint](assets/api-business-partner-service-endpoint.png)

-This is a separate second service endpoint that's now being served, at `/api-business-partner`, in addition to the `/incidents` service endpoint, which is listed further down.
+This is a separate, second service endpoint that's now being served, at `/api-business-partner`, in addition to the `/incidents` service endpoint, which is listed further down.

 👉 Try this mocking out for yourself, by selecting the `A_BusinessPartner` entity from the `api-business-partner` service endpoint, i.e. <http://localhost:4004/api-business-partner/A_BusinessPartner>.